kolawolecyber/constructgraph/README.md

 - Generic error messages returned to clients
 - Avoidance of exposing internal exception details through API responses
 - Encapsulation of data-access operations behind repository interfaces
-- Use of environment variables for sensitive configuration
+- Environment variables for sensitive configuration
-- Parameterized database/graph queries at the data-access layer
+- Parameterized graph queries at the data-access layer

 The frontend is treated as an untrusted client.

-Business rules and sensitive operations should therefore remain enforced on the server.
+Business rules and sensitive operations therefore remain enforced on the server.

+---

 Error Handling

 API routes return appropriate HTTP status codes for common conditions.

-Examples include:

 Situation| Status
 Invalid identifier| "400"